hallard/RAK3272-TIC/README.md

 # Lazy building your own?

-You can order this shield fully assembled with some extra on tindie (soon)
+You can order this shield fully assembled with some extra on tindie (soon, may be)

 <a href="https://www.tindie.com/products/25467/"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78"></a>